pyeventsourcing/esdbclient/README.md

 This package provides a Python gRPC client for [EventStoreDB](https://www.eventstore.com/).
-It has been developed and tested to work with version 21.10 of EventStoreDB, and with Python versions 3.7, 3.8, 3.9, and 3.10.
+It has been developed and tested to work with EventStoreDB LTS version 21.10, and with Python versions 3.7, 3.8, 3.9, and 3.10.

 Methods have typing annotations, the static typing is checked with mypy, and the test coverage is 100%.

-Not all the features of the EventStoreDB API are presented by this client in its current form, however most of the useful aspects are presented in an easy-to-use interface (see below).
+Not all the features of the EventStoreDB API are presented by this client in its current form, however many of the most useful aspects are presented in an easy-to-use interface (see below).

 ## Installation